-Assault with a Deadly Weapon in Los Angeles
+Assault with a Deadly Weapon Lawyer Los Angeles

 You may be charged with assault or assault with a deadly weapon under California Penal Code section 245 if you commit assault using a deadly weapon.
 You can also be charged with this crime for an assault committed without a weapon if you used force that was likely to cause “great bodily injury” to someone else.